-Use a CPU with AES-NI when possible, and use AES-GCM for the Encryption Algorithm when possible.
-Note that for AEAD ciphers such as AES-GCM, OpenVPN ignores the setting for Auth Digest Algorithm.
+Use a CPU with QAT, IPsec-MB, or AES-NI when possible, and use AES-GCM for the Encryption Algorithm when possible.
+ChaCha20-Poly1305 may also give a performance boost if hardware acceleration is unavailable.
+Note that for AEAD ciphers such as AES-GCM and ChaCha20-Poly1305, OpenVPN ignores the setting for Auth Digest Algorithm.

 As mentioned in the general section above, split tunneling only sends traffic for specific subnets across the VPN rather than sending all traffic.
 With OpenVPN, this can be done by Unchecking the Redirect IPv4/IPv6 Gateway option(s) and configuring IPv4/IPv6 Local Network(s) entries instead.
 Clients may still override this behavior remotely, however, so check the client configurations as well.